-Debt can often lead to the downfall of a marriage, says Pickering family lawyer Angela Princewill.
+Debt can often lead to the downfall of a marriage, says Toronto family lawyer Angela Princewill.

 “It’s obvious in many cases this is the main reason for the breakdown of the relationship and while there may be other factors, they’re usually minor or more often, a direct result of the financial stress,” says Princewill, principal of A. Princewill Law Firm.